 Please do!
 Studies show that trust and fit with one's therapist is the most important factor in a beneficial therapy outcome, even more so than therapeutic technique.
 I encourage clients to get to know me in whatever ways feel important, and to move along from any therapist they don't feel a gut resonance with.
 I encourage anyone interested to schedule a time to talk.

 What do you like to do outside the office?

-I enjoy Vinyasa and Ashtanga yoga, swimming, learning about anatomy and massage, board games and video games (and attending conventions!), making music (piano, guitar, and singing), and painting and calligraphy.
-Let me know if we have any hobbies in common!
+I enjoy Vinyasa and Ashtanga yoga, swimming, learning about anatomy and massage, board games and video games (and attending conventions!), making music (piano, guitar, and voice), and painting and calligraphy.
+Let me know if we have any interests in common!